 Make Sure You Rehearse

-While webinar platforms focus on creating interactive software to help you deliver the right content, a live event should be rehearsed before you actually go live, helping you avoid any issues.
+While webinar platforms and interactive software help you deliver the right content, you should reherse a live event before you go live, helping you avoid any issues.

 With the human attention span getting shorter, you want to ensure your webinar presentation is engaging and to the point by rehearsing it in advance.